Last Updated on 17 December, 2020 by Veronica

 Nowadays, it has been converted into a museum.
 Also, some ancient government buildings are in Springfield.

 You should know that Illinois is Amish territory.
 The Amish are descendants of Dutch immigrants.
-They refuse to use the technology, which involves not using cars, no electricity, or machinery of any kind.
+They refuse to use technology, which involves not using cars, no electricity, or machinery of any kind.

-Keep going north, and there’s little to get to Bloomington, but before you must go through Lincoln, where it’s The Mill Restaurant, formerly called Blue Mill and was established in 1920.
+Keep going north, and there’s little to get to Bloomington, but before you go through Lincoln, where it’s The Mill Restaurant, formerly Blue Mill, and was established in 1920.
 Its design is like a German mill.
-In 2007 a conservation initiative saved it from demolition, and is now a museum.

 Before Bloomington is McLean, where Dixie Truckers Home is, for many years here, in a small parlor, the “Route 66 Hall of Fame”, with pictures, souvenirs, and memories of Route 66, but it was moved to Pontiac, Illinois, due to a fire in 2004.